hhercules/landingpage/vsphere/refarch-main.md

 - "Deployment": A network with a large CIDR range exclusively used by the ERT tile to deploy app containers and related support components.
 Also known as "the apps wire".
 - "CF Tiles": At least one, if not more, with a large CIDR range for use with other installations hosted and managed by BOSH via Ops Manager.
 A simple approach is to use this network for all PCF tiles except ERT.
 A more involved approach would be to deploy multiple "Services-#" networks, one for each tile or one for each type of tile, say databases vs message busses and so on.
 - "Dynamic Services": A single network granted to BOSH Director for use with service tiles that require dynamic address space to deploy onto.
 This is the only network that will be marked as "Services" with a check box in the vSphere tile.
+- As of v1.10: "IsoZones##": A single network granted to the Isolation Zones Tile for use to isolate goRouters and Diego Cells into a new network space independent of the ERT installation.

 All of these networks are considered "inside" or "tenant-side" networks, and use non-routable RFC-1918 network space to make provisioning repeatable.
 The NSX Edge translates between the tenant and service provider side networks using SNAT and DNAT.